Eraser Tool in Illustrator | How To | Cut Paths And Mottle | Distress | Doodle | Graphicxtras

 The tool cannot be used with images, if you want to use them with images you will have to use the trace tool and trace the artwork and then expand that and then you can apply the tool and split paths etc

-You can also use the Illustrator eraser tool with open paths (as well as closed paths)
+You can also use it with open paths (as well as closed paths)

-You can also use the eraser tool with the new object repeat feature.
-Select a path and then apply a repeat via the object menu and repeat and radial and set instances etc. Double click the instance with the selection tool and within the isolation mode, you can use the eraser tool to cut away the path which will then be applied to all the other paths in the repeat object.
+You can also use the tool with the new object repeat feature.
+Select a path and then apply a repeat via the object menu and repeat and radial and set instances etc. Double click the instance with the selection tool and within the isolation mode, you can use it to cut away the path which will then be applied to all the other paths in the repeat object.